blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Mana (1st)
 Casting time: 1 minute
 Range: Touch
-Components: V, S, M (a pile of up to 20 rocks)
 Duration: Instantaneous
 You convert a pile of up to 20 rocks into mana.
 This fluffy, sweet-tasting pink bread has a delicate crust and will last for one week.
 Each loaf of mana counts